chrille0313/cloud-hub/packages/typescript-config/README.md

 | 1.x.x           | >=4.9.5    | >=13    | >=18   |
 | 2.x.x           | >=5.0.0    | >=14    | >=18.2 |

----

-## Contributing

-We welcome improvements to our TS ecosystem!
-Follow these steps:

-1. Clone the monorepo
-2. Modify configs in `/packages/typescript-config`
-3. Verify with test projects
-4. Submit PR with:
-   - Configuration changes
-   - Updated documentation
-   - Version bump (if needed)

 **Validation Command:**